nronzel/xoracle/README.md

 This project is dockerized and gets deployed to Google Cloud Run.
 [View Hosted Site](https://xoracle-uzphfx7uwa-ue.a.run.app)

-> I broke something and the included `example.txt` doesn't properly decrypt.
-> This will be fixed shortly....

 ## ToDo

 - [x] Clear the output on each request